Sitcom Writer

 Has anyone ever pitched you an idea that you thought was viable enough to show around?

-Asked by TiredTeacher about 12 years ago
+Asked by TiredTeacher over 12 years ago

 I don't let people pitch me ideas.
 There are a limited number of ideas in this world (relationship, workplace, crazy family etc.).
 The odds that I (or someone else) pitch/produce something that is similar to your idea are high.
 I don't want anyone thinking I "stole" their idea.
 Having said that, most ideas could be tv shows.
 Well written, good characters, funny.
 That's what makes a great show.
 Not some amazing premise.
 Think of Everybody Loves Raymond.
 What was the premise?
 A man stuck between his wife and his mother?
 Not original.
 But well done.